Neutron-antineutron oscillations from lattice QCD

-This calculation is performed with physical pion masses, a chirally-symmetric fermion discretization, and large volumes.
-In addition, we extract the ground state matrix elements using 2-state fits and estimate the systematic uncertainty associated with excited state effects.
-Finite volume effects are expected to be $\lesssim 1\%$~\cite{Bijnens2017} and, even though we only use one lattice spacing $a \approx 0.114$ fm, discretization effects are expected to be small because of automatic $\mathcal{O}(a)$ improvement due to the chiral symmetry of the DWF action.
-Discretization effects will be studied further using finer lattices with $a\approx0.084$ fm\cite{Blum:2014tka} in the future.
+This calculation is performed with physical pion masses, a chirally-symmetric fermion discretization, and a large spacetime volume.
+Ground-state matrix elements are extracted using 2-state fits and systematic uncertainties associated with excited states are estimated through variation of the fitting region.
+Finite volume effects are predicted by chiral EFT to be $\lesssim 1\%$~\cite{Bijnens2017} for the $L\approx5.45\text{ fm}$ volume used in this study.
+Even though we only use one lattice spacing $a \approx 0.114$ fm, discretization effects are expected to be small because of automatic $\mathcal{O}(a)$ improvement due to the chiral symmetry of the DWF action.
 Additional systematic effects due to the uncertainty in the lattice scale $\delta a / a\approx1.3\%$ are negligible.
-The error budget of our final results is dominated by limited statistics, and can be straightforwardly improved with future computing resources.
+The error budget of our final results is dominated by limited statistics.
+Statistical uncertainties and systematic uncertainties associated with discretization and finite volume effects can be improved in the future using additional ensembles~\cite{Blum:2014tka}.
+However, they are very unlikely to change the dramatic impact that QCD effects have on these six-quark matrix elements.

-We note that the LQCD matrix elements for the phenomenologically important electroweak-singlet operators are 1-2 orders of magnitude larger than for non-singlet operators.
-Electroweak-singlet operators are also significantly larger than estimates from previous calculations using the MIT bag model~\cite{Rao1982}.
-As shown in Tab.~\ref{tab:renorm_me}, the magnitude of these matrix elements (in $\msbar(2\text{ GeV})$) is 2-13 times larger compared to the bag model.

-Future searches for $\nnbar$ oscillations at large-mass detectors (HyperK, DUNE) and neutron sources (WWR-M, ESS) will be able to probe the parameter space of several viable baryogenesis scenarios~\cite{Grojean2018}.
-Our results indicate that experimental searches of $\nnbar$ transitions are more sensitive to baryon number violating interactions in BSM physics than previously expected and will be able to put more stringent constraints on various baryogenesis mechanisms.
+To conclude, there has been recent phenomenological interest in $\nnbar$ oscillations and the possibility of new searches for $\nnbar$ vacuum oscillations and transitions in nuclei at ESS, DUNE, and other experiments~\cite{Milstead2015,Frost2016,Hewes2017,Fomin2018}.
+The magnitudes of electroweak-singlet $\nnbar$ transition matrix elements are 4-8 times larger than those computed in the ``MIT bag model''~\cite{Rao1982}.
+Experiments should consequently observe 16-64 times more neutron-antineutron oscillation events for fixed BSM physics parameters.
+Future searches for $\nnbar$ oscillations will be able to probe the parameter space of several viable baryogenesis scenarios~\cite{Grojean2018}.
+Our results, despite being pioneering, indicate that experimental searches of $\nnbar$ transitions are about 1 to 2 orders of magnitude more sensitive to baryon number violating interactions in BSM physics than previously expected and will be able to put more stringent constraints on various baryogenesis mechanisms.